 Pitt runs this program in partnership with CAPA: The Global Education Network.
 For more than 45 years CAPA: The Global Education Network has worked with institutions of higher education to build programs that meet students goals for learning abroad.

 The CAPA Sydney Center is hosted at TAFE NSW Sydney Institute, in a beautiful centrally located heritage building.

-Hola!
 I’m Rick, and I’m an International Programs Manager at Pitt Business.
-I have managed study abroad programming and advised & taught international students for almost seven years.
-My interest in all things international began as an undergrad and since then I’ve explored over 25 countries and have experienced things like presenting on a panel at a music festival in Spain, studying traditional dance music in Peru, getting chased by monkeys in Malaysia (not recommended), hiking to the top of Table Mountain in South Africa, and much more.
-In my free time I’m a musician and a DJ, a freelance writer, and a proud dog dad.
+I have managed international programming, advised & taught international students, and helped others strengthen their cultural competancies for over seven years.
+My international interests began as an undergrad, and since then I’ve explored over 26 countries and have experienced everything from presenting on a panel at a music festival in Spain, to studying traditional dance music in Peru, to getting chased by monkeys in Malaysia (not recommended), to hiking to the top of Table Mountain in South Africa.
+In my free time I’m a musician, a DJ, and a freelance writer.
 Fun fact: I love turbulence on planes (it’s like getting rocked to sleep).

 Items Billed by Pitt

 As a part of your GBI: Sydney fee, the following are included in the program:

 - Tuition for 12-18 credits